apjanke/octave-tablicious/README.md

 | WARNING: This library is currently beta quality.
 Do not use it in any production or business code!
 Seriously!! |
 | ---- |

-This package attempts to provide a set of mostly-Matlab-compatible implementation of the table class and related structures and functions.
+This package attempts to provide a set of mostly-Matlab-compatible implementations of the table class and related structures and functions.
 It provides:

 * `table` and related construction/conversion functions